Abdullah Yusuf Ali: Triumph and Tragedy

 Sample of interpretation

 The success of Yusuf Ali’s translation perhaps lay in his bringing to it his prowess in writing poetry in English.
-He was thus able to bring its intonation in recitation as close to the original in Arabic as possible.
-That is why Pickthall found his translation too free while Yusuf Ali found the former’s translation too textual.
+Thus, he brought its intonation in recitation as close to the original in Arabic as possible.
+That is why Pickthall found his translation too free, while Yusuf Ali found the former’s translation too textual.

 Illustratively, sample these three different versions: